EdwinBetanc0urt/adempiere-kafka-connector/README.md

-# ADempiere Template Project
+# ADempiere Kafka Connector

-Fill it with a comment about project.
+A Queue manager for send records from ADempiere to queue, this implementation was created with [kafka](https://kafka.apache.org/) queue.
+The scope for this is a little test using a external queue for process documents and also is just a project used for learn about micro-services and a hobby of saturday :)

 ## Requirements
 - [JDK 11 or later](https://adoptium.net/)